xXMojerxx/Jude-APCS-Classroom/input-output.md

 //Output to user VIA UI
 setText("ageBar", age); //Finds the element "ageBar" and assigns the current age to it
 ```
+Input and output are an important step for making an interactive app.
+If we dont have interaction features within our app, its just an image :/.
+But this just touches the surface of what you can accomplish with input and outputs, so prepare yourself for the worse...

 ### TESTING TIME